PARK SLOPE CHESS CLUB

 Our Beginner classes will be split up by age level, but all students brand-new to chess will meet the colorful characters who represent the chess pieces and learn why each one moves a certain way.
 Older Beginners will learn at a faster pace, but each Beginner track will provide students with a solid foundation and an introduction to chess openings through our Secret Mission lesson series

-After Taking This Class: Children will be able to play full games and will be eligible to play in our -In-House, Digital Tournaments to build up competitive chess experience.
+After Taking This Class: Children will be able to play full games and will be eligible to play in our in-house and digital tournaments to build up competitive chess experience.

 Our Intermediate classes are for students who have completed our age-appropriate beginner courses and can confidently move all the chess pieces.
 Students with some chess experience but who are new to Chess at Three's system will have the option to begin at the Intermediate level as well.
 In Intermediate classes, children learn piece valuation, attack and defense strategies, middlegame tactics, and sportsmanship skills as they begin to play more complex games.

-After Taking This Class: Children will be able to play full games AND will be able to do so using basic strategies and tactics.
-Students will be eligible to play in our -In-House, Digital Tournaments to build up competitive chess experience.
+After Taking This Class: Children will be able to play full games and will be able to do so using basic strategies and tactics.
+Students will be eligible to play in our in-house and digital tournaments to build up competitive chess experience.

 Our Mini-Master classes are for students who can play full games and are ready to explore check and checkmate in-depth.
 Mini-Masters begin by learning algebraic notation, a system chess players use to write down their moves for later analysis.
 This course also covers piece mobility, checkmate patterns, and complex rules like en passant while emphasizing perseverance and grit, key skills for any player.

-After Taking This Class: Students will be USCF “Rated” tournaments.
-Will likely be able to beat their parents!
+After Taking This Class: Students will be able to play in USCF “Rated” tournaments and will likely be able to beat their parents!